-- The UNC Press is co-publishing Readux digital scholarly editions with ECDS of five vernacular sacred American songbooks as a part of the Sounding Spirit initiative.
+- The University of North Carolina Press is co-publishing Readux digital scholarly editions with ECDS of vernacular sacred American songbooks as a part of the Sounding Spirit collaborative.

-- The University of Kentucky, Middle Tennessee State University, and the Southern Baptist Theological Seminary, and Emory University's Pitts Theology Library are collaborating with ECDS to publish the Sounding Spirit Digital Library, a Readux website featuring twenty-two southern sacred music books published between 1850 and 1925.
+- Brown University, Middle Tennessee State University, the University of Kentucky, the University of Michigan, the University of Tulas, the Southern Baptist Theological Seminary, and Emory University are collaborating with ECDS to publish the Sounding Spirit Digital Library, a Readux website that will feature more than 1,250 sacred music books published between 1850 and 1925.

 - The Alabama Folklife Association partners with ECDS to publish back issues of its Tributaries journal as a Readux collection.